AllifAmey/data-analysis-fullstack/README.md

 The frontend will be React and the backend Django Rest Framework.

-The aim of this app is to practice data analysis with Numpy/Panda and to see , it's viablity in Django.
-As well as to explore Python on a much deeper level.
+The aim of this app is to provide different ways to analyise data and making it much , more digestible for the end user.

-Another crucial aim is to allow me to get a deeper understanding of data analytics and backend development.
+I also created this website to combine my interest in data and frontend.

 # Setup instructions: